grafana/loki/docs/logql.md

 per-second rate of all non-timeout errors within the last ten seconds for the MySQL job.

 It should be noted that the range notation `[5m]` can be placed at end of the log stream filter or right after the log stream matcher.
-For example those two syntaxes below are equivalent.
+For example, the two syntaxes below are equivalent:

 ```logql
 rate({job="mysql"} |= "error" != "timeout" [5m])